Loading...

 Send logs to Splunk HTTP Event Collector

-To get more details about how to setup the HEC in Splunk please refer to the following documentation:
+To get more details about how to setup the HEC in Splunk please refer to the following documentation: Splunk / Use the HTTP Event Collector

-Splunk output plugin supports TTL/SSL, for more details about the properties available and general configuration, please refer to the section.
+Splunk output plugin supports TTL/SSL, for more details about the properties available and general configuration, please refer to the TLS/SSL section.

 In order to insert records into a Splunk service, you can run the plugin from the command line or through the configuration file: